pimcore/pimcore/doc/Development_Documentation/13_Installation_and_Upgrade/07_Updating_Pimcore/01_Upgrade_from_4_to_5/README.md

 See the [migration guide](./02_Migrate_for_Compatibility_Bridge.md) for details.

-## 2) Migrate your application to Pimcore 5 symfony stack.
+## 2) Migrate your application to Pimcore 5 Symfony stack